wangchx67/FourLLIE/README.md

 - LOL-real and LOL-sys can be found in [here](https://github.com/flyywh/SGM-Low-Light).
 - LSRW-Huawei and LSRW-Nikon can be found in [here](https://github.com/JianghaiSCU/R2RNet).

+## Pre-trained

+We update the pre-trained model in the `./pre-trained`.
+Note that the initial models of LSRW is missing and we re-trained them.
+The metric results may not exactly match the results reported in paper.
+You can freely choose any version.

 ## Acknowledgement

 This repo is based on [SNR-Aware](https://github.com/dvlab-research/SNR-Aware-Low-Light-Enhance).